untoldengine/UntoldEngine/docs/ContributionGuidelines.md

 I'm excited to have you contribute to the Untold Engine!
 To maintain consistency and quality, please follow these guidelines when submitting a pull request (PR).
 Submissions that do not adhere to these guidelines will not be approved.

+### Pull Request Guidelines

+- **One feature or bug fix per PR**
+  Each Pull Request should focus on a single feature, bug fix, or documentation improvement.
+  This keeps the history clean and makes it easier to track down issues later.

+- **Commit hygiene**
+  - Keep commits meaningful (avoid "misc changes" or "fix stuff").
+  - Squash commits if needed, but do not mix unrelated features in the same commit.
+  - If your PR touches multiple files, make sure they all relate to the same feature or fix.

+✅ Example:
+- Good: *“Add PhysicsSystem with gravity integration”*
+- Bad: *“Added PhysicsSystem + fixed rendering bug + updated docs”*

+---

 ### Required Contributions for New System Support

 When adding new features or systems to the Untold Engine, your PR must include the following: